 In this situation then as long as you are mindful of what infections and illness your other dog

-The risks to your new puppy are relatively low if you are up to date with worming/flea treatment and vaccinations with your older dog.
+theoretically transmit.
+The risks to your new puppy are relatively low if you are up to date with worming and flea treatment and vaccinations with your older dog.

 You could try and be extra safe by cleaning your dog’s feet after walks to try and reduce anything being brought in on their paws, and being diligent about poo picking so nothing can spread through your other dog's faeces.

 Other than puppy vaccines, what else can you do to protect your puppy’s health?